 The world is changing.
 In an era of intense global competition, Canadians must build on past achievements, address challenges head on, and work to seize new economic opportunities that position us for the future.

-To help the territories compete in this new reality, the Canadian Northern Economic Development Agency (CanNor) is working with territorial and Indigenous governments, industry, Indigenous communities and organizations, and academia to develop a Pan-Territorial Growth Strategy.
+To help the territories compete in this new reality, the Canadian Northern Economic Development Agency (CanNor) collaborated with territorial and Indigenous governments, industry, Indigenous communities and organizations, and academia to develop a Pan-Territorial Growth Strategy.
 The purpose of this strategy is to help stimulate economic growth, which reflects the unique advantages of each territory.

 In summer 2017, CanNor held a series of roundtables in the territories to inform renewal of its economic development programming.
 Our territorial and Indigenous partners, as well as other Northern stakeholders, highlighted a number of challenges in the territories that hamper the pace of development, including a significant infrastructure deficit and a higher cost of doing business related to remote locations, harsh environment, and sparse population distribution.